| |

 • Oven times will vary.
 My oven requires the full 25 minutes for the first bake, set a timer for 20 minutes and if they appear to need more, simply leave them in for the extra 5 minutes.

-• You can add dried fruit, or mini chocolate chips to this recipe as it is very versatile.
+• You can add dried fruit, or mini chocolate chips to these biscotti cookies.
 You can also opt to dunk the ends of them in melted chocolate for extra decadence.

 Gifting